GDRX Logo

 You can take small steps toward better physical and emotional health by understanding how these habits affect both conditions.

-- Review your medications: Some blood pressure drugs may worsen ED, while others are safer alternatives.
+• Review your medications: Some blood pressure drugs can worsen ED, while others are safer alternatives.
 Your doctor can help you switch to options with fewer sexual side effects.

 By addressing both blood pressure and sexual health together, many men experience a significant improvement, or even a full recovery, from ED.